mostafa-IK03/AI-Vision-Based-Robotic-Manipulation/README.md

 - `testing/`: Tools for evaluating models and visualizing results (Trajectory GUI)
 - `saved_models/`: Pre-trained models and scalers
 - `venv_dependencies/`: Virtual environment configuration
+- `GroundingDINO_with_Segment_Anything`: Python notebook to process the image captured from the calibrated camera and return the object position

 ## Contributing
 1. Fork the repository